The History of Tech Suits & Considerations When Buying One

 2009

 Traditionally, the years following an Olympic Games see slower times and less records getting broken.
 However, 2009 was far from slow.
 Even though only 40 events are swum at the World Championships, a staggering 43 world records were broken that year.
-Overall in 2009, 147 world records were broken… causing FINA (World Aquatic) to step in and take drastic action.
+Overall in 2009, 147 world records were broken… causing FINA (now World Aquatics) to step in and take drastic action.

 Post Ban